dgrant/www-pommedapi/README.md

 Generating a PDF automatically turns out to be pretty difficult, and tweaking the output to get things just right is even more difficult.
-In general, if you ignore things that are just a little bit off, you'l lead a much happier life than if you try to change things...
+In general, if you ignore things that are just a little bit off, you'll lead a much happier life than if you try to change things...

 If you absolutely must change something, Pandoc allows you to embed LaTex